 Step by step

-- Add avocado or olive oil to a large pan and heat to medium heat.
-Sprinkle the salt, pepper, and ½ teaspoon of garlic powder evenly over the salmon filets, add them to the pan, and cook for 6 minutes then flip and cook for another 6 minutes.
+- Heat avocado or olive oil in a large pan over medium heat.
+Season the salmon evenly with salt, pepper, and Β½ teaspoon garlic powder.
+Add to the pan and cook for about 6 minutes per side, or until cooked through and the internal temperature reaches 125-130Β°F.

-- While the salmon is cooking, in a small bowl juice both of the blood oranges, add the coconut aminos, ½ teaspoon of the garlic powder, ground ginger, rice vinegar, and honey to the bowl, and whisk together.
+- While the salmon cooks, juice the blood oranges into a small bowl.
+Whisk in the coconut aminos, remaining Β½ teaspoon garlic powder, ground ginger, rice vinegar, and honey.

-- Add the sauce to a small saucepan and heat to medium heat until it starts to boil.
+- Pour the sauce into a small saucepan and bring to a gentle boil over medium heat.

 Storing and reheating